 Our technical team have significant expertise in computer vision, signal processing and machine learning.
 Our executive team combine healthcare expertise with demonstrated success in scaling and exiting entrepreneurial businesses.

 Hugh has spent over 10 years building enduring partnerships with Fortune 1000 clients.
-He co-founded Xinfu, a disruptive CEO consulting business, and scaled it to serve clients globally from offices in London and Beijing.
+He co-founded Xinfu, a disruptive CEO advisory business, and scaled it to serve clients globally from offices in London and Beijing.
 Hugh trained as a strategy consultant and holds a law degree from Cambridge University.

 Professor Tarassenko is the head of the Department of Engineering Science and Director of The Institute of Biomedical Engineering Science at the University of Oxford.
 Founder of Oxehealth Ltd, he is the author of 150 refereed publications, 160 conference papers, 3 books and 24 patents and is also a Director of Isis Innovation.